Vyndicta/Celestial/docs/celestial-accelerator-docs/FPGA.md

 You should see some LEDs blinking on the FPGA once the binary is sent.

-To send the Celestial binary:
+To send a custom binary, e.g. the binary for the Celestial accelerator:
 ```
 set_property PROGRAM.FILE /home/elech505/chipyard/fpga/generated-src/chipyard.fpga.nexysvideo.NexysVideoHarness.CelestialNexysVideoConfig/obj/NexysVideoHarness.bit [get_hw_devices xc7a200t_0]
 program_hw_devices [get_hw_devices xc7a200t_0]